Azure/azure-sdk-tools/doc/common/matrix_generator.md

 (3 total combinations) will be multiplied by the two `JavaTestVersion` parameter values of `1.8` and `1.11`.

 NOTE: `NonSparseParameters` are also applied when generating an imported matrix.

+### PostGenerationScript

+In a very specific scenario, developers may wish to apply post-generation updates to the matrix after generation is complete, but prior to actually invoking the jobs.

+This scenario should be used with caution:

+- A developer needs to **add** a specific property to the matrix at runtime
+  - The matrix configs at rest should not contain this property, as it is unnecessary in most circumstances.
+- The value of the property being added is calculated at run time

+If the above conditions are true, developers should examine utilizing the PostGenerationScript parameter.
+This script is invoked against the generated matrix just prior to setting the azdo output variable.
+This gives an opportunity to manipulate the _output_ of the matrix generation just prior to saving it.

 ## Under the hood